 Truck drivers must pay constant attention to the road ahead and changing traffic conditions, as it takes much longer to stop a large vehicle than a smaller car or motorcycle.
 If a driver is distracted even for a moment, he may fail to notice that the cars ahead of him have stopped and is likely to cause an accident.

-Common Distracted Driving Truck Accident Injuries
+Distracted Truck Drivers Cause Serious Injuries

 Unfortunately, truck accidents tend to result in severe, life-altering injuries and deaths.
 Often, a distracted truck driver does not have time to make the necessary evasive maneuvers immediately prior to a collision.
 This tends to result in a higher risk of catastrophic injury and fatality.